jiayixxx/jiayixxx.github.io/_posts/2020-03-31-FPGA Development with WJ100 SoC.md

     usart is initiallized.
 And also, timer is initialized to make `delay` functionale.

+#### 4 Let us dig deeper

-4. To dig deeper, right click variable `console_handle` and goto implementation.
-We could find this variable is defined in `minilibc_port.c` which gives a mapping function from usart to `fputc` and `fgetc` which make it easier to programm.
+    To dig deeper, right click variable `console_handle` and goto implementation.
+We could find this variable is defined in `minilibc_port.c` which gives a mapping function from usart to `fputc` and `fgetc` which make it easier to programm

     ```C++
     int fputc(int ch, FILE *stream)